What’s inside:

 So next time the same item is scanned, it will again come up with an error message – making this workaround a temporary fix, with no long-term benefits.

-Nurse workaround 2 – getting an item listed before entering on to the EHR:
+Nurse workaround 2 – Getting an item listed before entering on to the EHR:

 In order to get a non-listed item on to the hospital item master, the circulatory nurse needs to take the packaging to the Materials Management team so that it can be entered into their system.